Serving MD, DC & VA

 Can You Paint Vinyl Siding?
 Why It's a Costly Mistake—Especially with Dark Colors

-Painting vinyl siding is a tempting shortcut for homeowners looking to update their home’s exterior on a budget.
-But if you're thinking about giving your house a fresh coat of paint—especially in a dark color—you may want to think twice.
+Painting vinyl siding is a tempting shortcut for homeowners looking to update their home’s exterior on a budget and enhance their home's curb appeal.
+But if you’re thinking about giving your house a fresh coat of paint—especially in a dark color—using exterior paint to refresh your home's exterior—you may want to think twice.

-We recently worked on a home in Bowie MD where the owner painted their aging vinyl siding a trendy charcoal gray.
+We recently worked on a vinyl sided home in Bowie MD where the owner applied new paint to their aging siding, which was not in good shape, choosing a trendy charcoal gray.
+While regular maintenance or painting might seem like a way of saving money, it can backfire if the siding isn't suitable for repainting.
 Within a year, the siding began to warp, buckle, and crack—resulting in a complete replacement that cost far more than if they had installed new siding in the first place.

 Here’s why painting vinyl siding can cause permanent damage, and how modern siding is designed to prevent exactly that.